 As a school, we are keen to help look after the mental health of parents/carers.
 We have carried out a number of activities this year to promote wellbeing and we have more planned for the next academic year:

-- During Parents’ Evening in April 2019, Evelyn handed out information leaflets containing information on various mental health conditions.
-Leaflets are still available in the Whitehouse Centre if you would like one.
+- There are leaflets containing information on various mental health conditions, which are available from Evelyn in the Whitehouse Centre.

-- Evelyn is a trained Mental Health First Aider.
-This means she have been trained to have an in depth understanding of mental health and the factors that can affect wellbeing.
-Please speak to one of them if you are concerned about your mental health as they will be able to guide you to further support.
+- Evelyn has been trained as a Mental Health First Aider.
+This means she has an in-depth understanding of mental health and the factors that can affect wellbeing.
+Please speak to her if you are concerned about your mental health as she will be able to guide you to further support.

-- In May 2019, our parent Wellbeing Champions organised a wellbeing coffee morning.
-The aim was to provide other parents and carers with the opportunity to meet new people and to discuss ways we can look after our wellbeing.
-We have more coffee mornings planned next year.
+- Throughout the year, we offer numerous coffee mornings.
+The aim is to provide other parents and carers with the opportunity to meet new people and discuss ways to become a part of our school community.
+We have more coffee mornings planned for next year.

 - Over the past year, our school has hosted a number of courses for parents/carers which aimed to help improve their overall wellbeing.
-These include Anger Management (Autumn 2018), Improve Your Mood through Art (Autumn 2018), Understanding Your Child’s Behaviour (Spring 2019) and Care for the Family – Dad Parenting Course (Summer 2019).
+These include Time Out for Parents: Children with SEND, Wellness Workshop, a Parents/Carers Household Wellbeing Workshop and we are planning a Dad's Parenting Course.

 If you have any further queries regarding any of the above, please contact Evelyn on 0161 437 2872 or firstname.lastname@example.org